winglang/wing/docs/contributing/999-rfcs/2024-03-14-explicit-lift-qualification.md

 class A {
   inflight foo() {
-    with lift_qualifications qual { // Use the qualification object programatically defined in preflight code for b in arr {
+    lift qual { // Use the qualification object programatically defined in preflight code for b in arr {
         b.put("k99", "v"); // This key pattern should work for both buckets }